LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 While there are algorithms to modify an existing CFG to Chomsky Normal Form, it gets more complicated to generate a CFG from the ground up while ensuring it meets its rules and satisfies all previous sentences.
 After googling and realizing there is no defined algorithm for this task, I decided to create my own.
-It follows four steps: Find the POS of a sentence, see if it covers existing production rules and “mutate” it, parse the “mutated” sentence with newly created production rules, rinse and repeat.
-Lets see this in code:
+It follows four steps: Find the POS of a sentence, see if it covers existing production rules and “mutate” it, parse the “mutated” sentence with newly created production rules, and rinse and repeat.
+Lets see this pattern in code:

 <!--![NLP Contributors](/assets/post2/main_method.png){: width="800"}-->
 {% highlight py linenos %}